News

 Article Date:

-The Department of Foreign Affairs and Trade (DFAT) is aware of a cyber incident impacting Firstmac.
+The Department of Foreign Affairs and Trade (DFAT) is aware of a cyber incident impacting Northern Minerals Limited.

-Firstmac’s investigation into the cyber incident has found the personal details of a number of their clients were compromised, including Australian passport numbers.
+Northern Minerals Limited's investigation into the cyber incident has found the personal details of some of its current and former employees were compromised, including copies of Australian and foreign passports.

 Affected Australian passports are still safe to use for international travel.
 Your passport number cannot be used to obtain a new passport.
 Robust controls are used to protect passports from identity takeover, including sophisticated facial-recognition technology.